dannyleewalasek/DSS/Source/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To execute a full run of the system launch main script found under Source/
+To execute a full run of the system launch the "MAIN" script